MicrosoftDocs/cpp-docs/docs/mfc/reference/cprintdialog-class.md

 ### Remarks

-Call this function after calling [DoModal](#domodal) to retrieve the name of the currently selected printer, or after calling [GetDefaults](#getdefaults) to retrieve the current device defaults of the default printer.
-Use a pointer to the `CString` object returned by `GetDeviceName` as the value of `lpszDeviceName` in a call to [CDC::CreateDC](../../mfc/reference/cdc-class.md#createdc).
+Call this function after calling [`DoModal`](#domodal) to retrieve the name of the currently selected printer, or after calling [`GetDefaults`](#getdefaults) to retrieve the current device defaults of the default printer.
+Use a pointer to the `CString` object returned by `GetDeviceName` as the value of `lpszDeviceName` in a call to [`CDC::CreateDC`](../../mfc/reference/cdc-class.md#createdc).

 ### Example

-This code fragment shows the user's default printer name and the port it is connected to, along with the spooler name the printer uses.
+This code fragment shows the user's default printer name and the port it's connected to, along with the spooler name the printer uses.
 The code might show a message box that says, "Your default printer is HP LaserJet IIIP on \\\server\share using winspool.", for example.

 [!code-cpp[NVC_MFCDocView#108](../../mfc/codesnippet/cpp/cprintdialog-class_4.cpp)]

-## <a name="getdevmode"></a> CPrintDialog::GetDevMode
+## <a name="getdevmode"></a> `CPrintDialog::GetDevMode`

 Retrieves the `DEVMODE` structure.